openai/gpt-2-output-dataset/README.md

 ### Download

-For each, we have a training split of 250K samples, as well as validation and test splits of 5K samples.
+For each, we have a training split of 500K total examples, as well as validation and test splits of 10K examples.

-For each model, we're releasing temperature 1 samples

 All data is located in Google Cloud Storage, at under the directory `gs://gpt-2/output-dataset/v1`.